Newborn Sleep (0–1 Month): What to Expect and Is This Normal?

 Is swaddling safe for my newborn?

 The AAP considers swaddling safe when done correctly and only for babies who are not yet showing signs of rolling over.
-A safe swaddle should be snug around the arms and chest but loose around the hips to allow healthy hip development.
+A safe swaddle is snug around the arms and chest but loose around the hips to allow healthy hip development.
 The swaddle should not cover the baby's face.
 Stop swaddling as soon as your baby shows any signs of attempting to roll — typically around 2–4 months — because a swaddled baby who rolls onto their stomach is at increased risk of suffocation.
 Always place a swaddled baby on their back to sleep.

 Is it normal for my newborn to only sleep when being held?